 Video available online seems to be greatly altered as it skips around, omits events that are said to have happened, and makes it very unclear to the viewer what exactly transpired at the end.

 It does not show the interference by Relampago Hernández, but instead, it shows what seems to be an edited version of the match that has Ric Flair being pile-drived face-first and subsequently the pin attempt by Jack Veneno.
 The "real" ending is up to interpretation.
 The referee seems to count to two, and then the bell rings, signaling the match’s end.
 The referee makes the universal movement with his hands, indicating that the time had expired and that there was no winner.
 Meanwhile, a frustrated Veneno can be seen turning away in disgust.
-Immediately after a very rough edit, we see Jack Veneno celebrating in the ring with the referee raising his hands and fans around him as the screen is bathed in these strange psychedelic colors.
+Immediately after a very rough edit, we see Jack Veneno celebrating in the ring with the referee raising his hands and fans around him as the screen is bathed in puzzling psychedelic colors.
 You are then transported to some stills of Ric Flair and Jack Veneno with a voice saying that Flair did indeed get pinned by Veneno.
 Huh??
-The video is ripped from the documentary Jack: La Historia de Jack Veneno, directed by Robert Krupka and Benjamin Irish.
+The video is ripped from the documentary Jack: La Historia de Jack Veneno.

 It is important to note that Ric Flair, in his book and interviews, says that the match ended when the referee was raising his arms to see if he had passed out with Veneno’s sleeper hold.
 The bell then saved him.
 In the footage available, we do not see the referee lift Ric Flair’s arms.

-Ecuadorian wrestler Hugo Savinovich, who is known for working for WWE as part of their Spanish language commentator team and currently employed by AAA in Mexico, says, "I was working for the WWC and knew that if the ring announcer told the truth-that Veneno hadn’t won- people would die.
+Former-Ecuadorian wrestler Hugo Savinovich, who is known for working for WWE as part of their Spanish language commentator team from 1994 to 2011, and currently employed by AAA in Mexico, says, "I was working for the WWC and knew that if the ring announcer told the truth-that Veneno hadn’t won- people would die.
 No one had any idea that this was showmanship.
 Everyone, even the athletic commissioners, believed that they had seen a legitimate wrestling match."

 Savinovich goes on to say, "El Puma, who was a wrestler that worked with Jack Veneno and helped book the matches in the Dominican Republic, took a hammer and broke the clock that had stopped twenty seconds too early.
 The evidence needed to be destroyed, or else there would’ve been riots in the country that even the military couldn’t control."
 He seems to be implying that the match ended with Flair in a sleeper, which the footage available does not corroborate.